On finite generation in magnitude (co)homology, and its torsion: Magnitude (co)homology

 where $Q_k(\tG;R)$ is the associated quotient, which is also a free $R$-module.
 In particular, the group $\Ext^i_R(Q_k(\tG;R), M)$ are zero for all $i\geq 1$ and $R$-module $M$.
 Hence, dualising the short exact sequence in Eq.~\eqref{eq:ses MC-R}, we get the short exact sequence

 from which the statement follows. \end{proof}

-Our goal is now to show that the module ${\rm Hom}(\mathcal{V}^{\oplus k},R)$ is finitely generated.
-As we do not know whether the full category of graphs and minor morphisms, or simply contractions, is Noetherian, we will restrict to the subcategory of graphs with bounded genus.
+Our goal is now to show that the module ${\rm Hom}_R(\mathcal{V}^{\otimes k},R)$ is finitely generated, for all~$k>0$.
+As we do not know whether the full category of graphs and minor morphisms, or simply contractions, is Noetherian, we shall restrict to the subcategory of graphs with bounded genus.